 Yet what is central to both Lidia and Valentina, and Giovanni also, is that they contain their actions and their reactions within themselves rather than kinetically discharging them.
 When Lidia offers her comment about the vain weight of years, she doesn't expect a reaction from Valentina, just as Valentina doesn't expect a reaction from Lidia and Giovanni when she says they have exhausted her.
 This is why Cavell is so right in his observations on L'Avventura: there is not apportioning of blame and the subsequent kinetic response.
 It is more that each statement made, due to the time within each character, or simply the indecisiveness towards an action, the recognition of their own limitations, and the bodily figurations they allow themselves as they often avoid vis--visconfrontations and position themselves at an often oblique angle to their interlocutor, helps explain this general refusal of the kinetic in Antonioni's work.
 If it is the case that Bergman is a great director of the close up and that Antonioni is interested in the body in space, by the same token Bergman is a great director of the close up vis--vis another.
 Bergman's work is full of conflict not least due to the bodily configurations that allow for vis-a-vis confrontations.
 Whether it be the shot-counter-shot exchange between the actress and the nurse in Persona, or the tight two shot with Josephson standing behind Liv Ullmann in Cries and Whispers as he details the flaws of character evident on the face, Bergman often encloses characters in spaces that lead to tension; Antonioni, much more interested in the medium long shot, allows this tension constantly to be contained by the openness of space.
 The reaction isn't forcefully charged but constantly diluted.

 What we are trying to do here then is rescue Antonioni from the formalist preoccupations of albeit very different writers like Bonitzer and Bordwell, and say that Antonioni is as much a character director as he is anything else.
 What is interesting is not in Bonitzer's words that "since L'Avventura, Antonioni's great project has been the empty shot, the de-peopled shot", nor in Bordwell's that "the difficulty for newcomers was that Antonioni had apparently pushed the de-dramatized long take as far as one could", but instead how much texture he manages to give to character.
-Hence where Bonitzer might talk about the absence of Delon and Vitti at the end of The Eclipse, or Nicholson's off screen death in the penultimate shot of The Passenger, this seems less the effacing of character than an aporia that we fill in ourselves.
+Hence where Bonitzer might talk about the absence of Delon and Vitti at the end of The Eclipse, or Nicholson's off screen death in the penultimate shot of The Passenger, this seems less the effacing of character than a space that we fill in ourselves.
 Why didn't they turn up for their arranged meeting; what exactly has happened to Nicholson's character out of frame?
 What happens is that our imaginary is set to work rather as Sartre would describe it in The Psychology of the Imagination, when he says that he doesn't "make a distinction between Peter as an image and the Peter of flesh and bone.
 There is but one Peter and he is precisely the one who is not there; not to be there is his essential quality."
 The absence of the lovers at the end the The Eclipse, the off-screen presence of Locke near the end of The Passenger, is also central to their essential quality.
 If so often in Antonioni's work we have proposed that characters possess pasts that aren't always readily accessible as we notice a gap opening up between action and reaction, so we can add that Antonioni extends this empathic reach by leaving us wondering not only about inexplicable on-screen actions, but off-screen motivations too.
 Why don't the characters turn up for their planned rendezvous in The Eclipse; what exactly is happening to Locke off screen in The Passenger?
 Antonioni doesn't obliterate character so much as make our response to character ever more complex.

 This is why early in the piece we mentioned Antonioni's work having everything to do with psychology and yet not at all reducing him to a psychological filmmaker.
 What he does is extend characterisation far beyond the horizons of the psychological and into the realm of the behavioural.
 Indeed one critic quoted by Bordwell believed that after thirty years of silent cinema and thirty years of sound film, we now had "a cinema of behaviour".
 We might say this is a form of cinema that reverses the hierarchy of psychology secreting body language, by making body language secrete psychology.
 If so often in films a character acts to reveal their categorical psychology - their motivations, their drives, their rationales - then in Antonioni characters reveal less their psychology than offer their behaviour.
 When Halpern acts indecisively in Zabriskie Point it is exactly that: she is not illustrating indecision but acting indecisively, and this may be why Antonioni so often insists that he doesn't allow "the actor to do anything on his own."
 As he says in the La Notte notes, "I give him precise instructions as to what he is supposed to do."
 If this were reversed, if the actor expressed his character, rather than Antonioni observing it, that hierarchical reversal might be lost.
 The mystery of being would be replaced by the assertiveness of psychology.
 Roland Barthes reckoned that, in Sam Rohdie's words, "Antonioni's interests are always with what is unstable and at the 'interstices' of things," and adds, in Antonioni, that "Antonioni's fascination with surfaces is primarily a fascination with relations between them, along their extension, and with their power to engulf".
 We could add that this is what reveals Antonioni's fascination for character.
 Character interests the director too much for it to act in situations, for that would be to reveal more about the action than the character, and be absolutely consistent with Mamet's belief that character ought to be action, where we are more interested in the Kunderan formulation of being.